Summary

 Contents

-Wild is the daughter of Norman Leith and Susan Stimus Ellis.[3]
+Wild was born June 7, 1957 in West Germany, the daughter of Norman Leith, a member of the U.S. Air Force, and Susan Stimus Ellis, a journalist.[3]
 Her mother was a journalist.
-Her father served in the United States Air Force during World War II and the Korean War.
-Wild was born at Wiesbaden Air Force Base, West Germany, while her father was stationed there.
+Wild was born on Wiesbaden Air Force Base in Hesse, West Germany, where her father was then stationed.
 She also lived in France, California, New Mexico, and Washington, D.C.[4]

 U.S. House of Representatives

-On December 31, 2017, Wild resigned from office to pursue her candidacy for the United States House of Representatives to succeed retiring representative Charlie Dent (R) in 2018.[11]
-Dent’s district had previously been the 15th, represented by seven-term Republican.
-She won a six-candidate Democratic Party primary election with 33% of the vote, narrowly defeating Northampton County district attorney John Morganelli, and faced Republican Lehigh County commissioner Marty Nothstein in the November 6 general election.[12][13]
-She defeated Nothstein in the general election with 53.5% of the vote to Nothstein’s 43.5%.[14][15]
+On December 31, 2017, Wild resigned as county commissioner to campaign to succeed retiring U.S. representative Charlie Dent, a Republican, in the U.S. House of Represenatives in November 2018[11] in Pennsylvania’s 15th congressional district, which had been represented by a Republican by seven terms.
+She won the six-candidate Democratic Party primar, with 33% of the vote, narrowly defeating Northampton County district attorney John Morganelli.
+In the 2018 general election, she defeated Republican Lehigh County county commissioner Marty Nothstein, winning 54.5% of the vote to Nothstein’s 43.5%.[12][13][14][15]

-On the same day, Wild also ran in a separate special election for the balance of Dent’s term; he had resigned in May after announcing the previous fall that he would not run for reelection.[16][17]
-On November 15, 2018, it was announced that Wild had won the 15th congressional district’s special election, receiving 130,353 votes to Nothstein’s 129,593 votes.[18][19]
+On the same day, Wild also ran in a separate special election for the balance of the term of Dent, who resigned in May 2018 after announcing he would not run for reelection,[16][17] winning the 15th congressional district’s special election with 130,353 votes to Nothstein’s 129,593.[18][19]

-There was a closer margin in the special election because that election was under the former 15th district, which had been thrown out by the Pennsylvania Supreme Court in February 2018.
-The former 15th had stretched from the Lehigh Valley into heavily Republican territory between Lebanon and Harrisburg, by way of a tendril in Berks County.
-The new 7th district is a more compact district centered in the Lehigh Valley, and includes a sliver of the Poconos.[citation needed]
+There was a closer margin in the special election largely because the former 15th district, which was thrown out by the Pennsylvania Supreme Court in February 2018, stretched from the Lehigh Valley into heavier Republican regions of the state between Lebanon and Harrisburg, by way of a tendril in Berks County.
+The new 7th district is a more compact district centered in the Lehigh Valley, and including a sliver of the Poconos.[citation needed]

 Following the 2020 census, Wild was redistricted into a more competitive congressional seat.
 She was criticized by some district residents when she said of her new district, “Carbon County has many attributes, but it is a county that—although it was once an Obama county—it since has become a Trump county.
 I’m not quite sure what was in their heads because the people of Carbon County are exactly the kind of people who should not be voting for a Donald Trump, but I guess I might have to school them on that a little bit.
 But most of all, it is a very rural county.”[23]